Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

 index: 5  The thing in my 'times' list: True
 ```

+Notice that the index in python starts at 0 (zero) - the "first" element is always assigned this index.

-You don't always need a pre-defined list
+You don't always need a pre-defined list:

 ```python